lbormann/darts-hub/README.md

 Some Apps have mandatory configuration fields to work properly.
 Those fields are highlighted by a red colored frame.
 You can also spot a mandatory field by asterik character (*) at the end of the particular field-name.
 To reset a field-value click on the rubber-symbol.
 For an extensive App explaintion and its configuration click the question mark-symbol in the upper-right corner.
 If your done filling out configuration fields just close the dialog window to save configuration.
-In case your app is still running, you need to close it first to apply current configuration.
+In case the app is still running, ADD will automatically restart it to apply current configuration.

 ### Custom-apps

 Imagine you could start your favorite apps along autodarts-*.
 That is what custom-apps are made for.
-As an example: Add OBS, to stream an autodarts-game.. or trigger a Home-Assistant-hook to turn on your AD-Build.. or just some lights.
+As an example: You could start OBS, to stream an autodarts-game.. or trigger a Home-Assistant-hook to turn on your AD-Build.. or just some lights.

 ### Specific App-version

 If you would like to stay on specific app-version, create an (empty) file called "my_version" in particular app dir.
-That file will block future app-updates, until you remove the file.
+That file will stop future app-updates, until you remove the file.

 ## TROUBLESHOOTING